 Phase 1 ran from end of 2013 until April 2017.
-The Austrian retailer Hofer KG was the main partner in the project implementation with some co-funding from the Austrian Development Agency (ADA).
+Austrian retailer Hofer KG was the main partner in the project implementation with some co-funding from the Austrian Development Agency (ADA).
 Ristic GmbH appointed sustainability consultancy Bluesensus as coordinator of the project.

-A local project team was established first for the continuous work with selected farmers.
+First, a local project team was established for the continuous work with selected farmers.
 In a first step an Internal Control System was established as well as all other EU production rules for organic aquaculture implemented.
 The farmers received training and a processor was identified and qualified.
 All those involved were prepared for initial organic certification.
 This could be achieved in 2015, with a renewal in 2016 and 2017.
 In addition, the processing partner obtained BRC certification in 2017 and started to work on BSCI implementation.

 The University of Calcutta carried out an environmental and social impact analysis to identify areas where specific improvements could be made.
 The focus here was on the farm workers and their families.
 No migrant workers are employed in the project, but rather local people born in the surrounding villages.
 Nevertheless, they represent the weakest link in the value creation chain.

 Phase 2, a spin-off of the Hofer KG project, started in February 2017 with the founding of Blue Sea Aquaculture Pvt.
 Ltd. It was extremely important that the achievements and efforts from the Hofer KG project did not stop after the project funding from the Austrian partners ceased.
 Shore committed to support the local team of Blue Sea Aquaculture in their continuous development of the organic certification and work on Naturland certification.
 Furthermore also a community based infrastructure for the co-management of social/environmental improvements is being setup.

 A sales market for the certified West Bengal Traditional Black Tigers to which Hofer and Aldi Süd are committed as well is being further developed.